 The founders of Real Cheap Eats no longer write about food, but are still very involved with New York’s food communities:

 James Boo is now a full-time documentary filmmaker and multimedia director.
-His final testament to food is 1 Minute Meal, a gallery of micro-documentaries that use food to create a more representative portrait of New York City.
+His final testament to food is 1 Minute Meal, a gallery of micro-documentaries that use food to create a more inclusive and dignified media portrayal of America identity.

 Noah Arenstein is co-owner of El Atoradero and Madre Mezcaleria in Brooklyn, serving the best homestyle Pueblan food and mezcals in New York.
 He also directs the annual Taste of Jewish Culture Street Fair, in collaboration with The Workmen’s Circle.